-If you have signed up to use ReSound Assist available with your hearing aids, you can allow your hearing aids to be adjusted remotely without having to visit your hearing care professional.
+If you have signed up to use Online Services available with your hearing aids, you can allow your hearing aids to be adjusted remotely without having to visit your hearing care professional.

 All you need is a compatible mobile device with internet enabled.
-This allows you to experience unprecedented freedom and flexibility:
+This allows you to: